-Chinchillas (Chinchilla lanigera) are cute, soft animals that need attention.
+Chinchillas (Chinchilla lanigera) are cute, gentle animals that need attention.
 They belong to the guinea pig-like rodents and come from the Andes mountains in South America.
-They are active in the evening and at dusk and they prefer to sleep during the day.
+They are active in the evening and twilight and prefer to sleep during the day.

-Because of their soft thick fur with a hair follicle from which more than 50 hairs grow, they look like teddy bears, but nothing is less true.
-As Chinchillas look cuddly, most chins are not.
-They are great pets, but they are sensitive animals, so they must be treated carefully and housed properly.
-To keep them happy and healthy, they need a special diet that is tailored to the nutritional needs of the Chinchilla.
+Due to their soft thick coat with hair follicle from which more than 50 hairs grow, they look like teddy bears, but nothing could be further from the truth.
+If Chinchillas look cuddly, most chins are not.
+They make great pets, but they are sensitive animals so they should be handled with care and housed properly.
+To keep them happy and healthy, they need a special diet tailored to the nutritional needs of the Chinchilla.
 The animals also need a lot of freedom of movement to run and jump.

-- System: Chinchilla lanigera, Family Chinchillidae, Order Rodentia
+- Systematics: Chinchilla lanigera, Family Chinchillidae, Order Rodentia

 - Life expectancy : up to 20 years

-Weak muscular stop stomach: By taking several small portions per day, the food slurry is pushed to the rear part of the intestines.
-Lifelong growth of incisors and molars: The tooth wear occurs during eating because the teeth rub against each other.
-The duration of feed intake becomes longer when eating raw fibers, which are intensively ground.
-Relatively large appendix: Conversion of fine, crude cellular substances by the positive intestinal flora into protein-rich and vitamin B-containing appendix.
-These are eaten directly from the anus and undergo a second passage through the intestines.
+Weakly muscled stop stomach: Due to the intake of several small portions per day, the food mash is pushed to the rear part of the intestines.
+Lifelong growth of the incisors and molars: The tooth wear occurs during eating because the teeth rub against each other.
+The duration of the feed intake becomes longer when eating raw fiber, which is ground intensively.
+Relative large cecum: Conversion of fine, crude fibers by the positive intestinal flora into protein-rich and vitamin B-containing gut faeces.
+These are eaten directly from the anus and pass a second passage through the intestines.

-- I. Fine particles (<0.3 mm) end up in the blind intestine and are metabolized by the positive intestinal flora.
+- I I. Fine particles (<0.3 mm) enter the caecum and are metabolized by the positive intestinal flora.

-- II.
+- I II.
 Particles> 0.3 mm stimulate bowel movement.
-Sudden changes to the feed must be avoided.
+Sudden changes in food should be avoided.

-- originally from Chile between Altamira and Talca, mainly near the coast of Cordillera
+- originally from Chile between Altamira and Talca, mainly in the vicinity of the coastal Cordillera

-- at the moment there are only 2 small populations left in the north of Central Chile
+- at the moment only 2 small populations remain in the north of central Chile

-- especially on dry, sparsely overgrown northern slopes with a loose vegetation of cacti, bromeliad and a few smaller shrubs
+- especially on dry, sparsely vegetated north slopes with a loose vegetation of cacti, bromeliad and a few smaller shrubs

-- mostly active during the twilight and at night
+- predominantly active at dusk and at night

 - social, according to family ties